gwastro/pycbc/docs/uberbank_verify.rst

 Known issues
 =================================================

-The coverage of the high-mass (>70) and anti-aligned (<-0.5) NSBH region is known to be sparse in some versions when using SEOBNRv2 signals and SEOBNRv2_ROM_DoubleSpin templates.
+The coverage of the high-mass (>70) and anti-aligned (<-0.5) NSBH region is known to be sparse in some early testing versions of the uberbank when using SEOBNRv2 signals and SEOBNRv2_ROM_DoubleSpin templates.

 The mchirp-window size may need to be changed if it is too tight.
-This is particularly a problem at higher masses.
+This is particularly a problem at higher masses and will depend on the sensitivity curve used.

-If speed is an issue, the banksims can be sped up by reducing the number of injection signals, using ROMs instead of SEOBNRv2 as injection signals, reducing the signal-sample-rate or tightening the mchirp-window.
+If speed is an issue, the banksims can be sped up by reducing the number of injection signals, using ROMs instead of SEOBNRv2 as injection signals, reducing the signal-sample-rate, filter-signal-length or tightening the mchirp-window.
 Code is being developed to do this dynamically.
+Adjusting the injections-per-job and templates-per-job is the best way to change the number of jobs generated.

 To replicate the behaviour of the uberbank, that switches the template approximant from TaylorF2 to SEOBNRv2_ROM_DoubleSpin at a total mass of 4, the options total-mass-divide and highmass-approximant are needed in the pycbc_banksim code.
 These options do not exist on older versions (Sep 2015) of pycbc_banksim.